Efficient lift for the long haul

 In addition, Airbus has introduced performance improvement packages, increases in operating weights, greater fuel capacity, new manufacturing techniques, more powerful engines specifically for the A340 and is working with certification authorities to increase the maximum passenger capacity of the A340-600.

-The A340 offers the quietest cabin in the sky after the A380 and provides some of the most comfortable environments aloft, well suited for long- and ultra-long haul flights of up to 18 hours.
+The A340 offers one of the quietest cabins in the sky and provides some of the most comfortable environments aloft, well suited for long- and ultra-long haul flights of up to 18 hours.
 Passengers enjoy the spaciousness of Airbus’ true widebody 222-inch cross-section, with designed-in cabin flexibility for customised cabin interiors.

 To meet the evolving needs of today’s passengers, Airbus has designed the A340 Family’s widebody cabin for the modern standard of comfort – an 18-inch wide seat in economy class, as well as flexible premium class offerings.
 This ensures the aircraft remains suited to meet the requirements of travellers well into the future.